 Other times, his nods toward history are more obvious, such as the way his otherwise original Jurassic World score builds to a reprise of the John Williams Jurassic Park theme.
 He did the same thing years earlier with a Star Trek theme that is entirely his own until it gives way to an homage to Goldsmith’s more famous work:

-Giacchino isn’t just the master of reboots, though.
+To be fair, Giacchino isn’t just the master of reboots, though.
 His opening music for Up still draws tears.
-However, he’s the guy to call for a score that walks the perfect balance between past and future.
+But the industry knows he’s the guy to call for a score that walks the perfect balance between past and future.
 That’s an ability which is in high demand in a Hollywood era where everything old becomes new again.
 And again.
 And again.
 And…well, you get the idea.